So, what is Martyn’s Law?

-The Terrorism (Protection of Premises) Bill, known as Martyn’s Law, will improve protective security and organisational preparedness across the UK by requiring, for the first time, that those responsible for certain premises and events consider the terrorist risk and how they would respond to an attack.
-In addition to this, certain larger premises and events must also take steps to reduce the vulnerability of the premises to terrorist attacks.
+Martyn’s Law – the Terrorism (Protection of Premises) Act 2025 – improves protective security and organisational preparedness across the UK by requiring, for the first time, that those responsible for certain premises and events consider terrorist risk and how they would respond to an attack.

-Through the bill, qualifying premises and events should be better prepared and protected, ready to respond in the event of a terrorist attack.
+Through the act, qualifying premises and events must should be better prepared and protected, ready to respond in the event of a terrorist attack.

 The animation is simplified to aid a typical event or venue work out if they qualify.
 Exemptions may apply.

-Events that are reasonably expected to have 800 or more individuals in attendance at the same time, at some point during the duration of the event, will also be captured under the bill and subject to the same enhanced tier requirements.
-The requirements of the bill will ensure qualifying premises and events are better prepared to respond to, and mitigate the impact of, a terrorist attack.
+Events that are reasonably expected to have 800 or more individuals in attendance at the same time, at some point during the duration of the event, will also be captured under the act and subject to the same enhanced tier requirements.
+The requirements of the act will ensure qualifying premises and events are better prepared to respond to, and mitigate the impact of, a terrorist attack.

 The Decision Support Centre and the National Events Database